Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

-Although the word “selfie” didn’t become part of the dictionary until 2013, humans have been documenting their own reflections for millennia!
-In honor of National Selfie Day, we thought we’d take a look back through the years, from self-portraits to Polaroids, to see how our ancestors took selfies.
+Although the word “selfie” didn’t find its way into the dictionary until 2013, humans have been documenting their own reflections for millennia!
+With that in mind, we thought we’d take a look back through the years, from self-portraits to Polaroids, to see how our ancestors captured themselves living in the moment!

-These carved figurines were created by humans as far back as 30,000 BCE!
+Human created these carved figurines as far back as 30,000 BCE!
 Most are of women and are distinguished by exaggerated feminine features.
 No one knows exactly why these figures were created, but one theory is that they might have been self-portraits.
 Looking at one of these figures from above, the view resembles what a woman’s would see when she looked down at her own body.
 This would also explain why Venus figurines typically didn’t include much detail on the heads.

 In 1839, amateur chemist and photographer Robert Cornelius took a photo of himself which would become the world’s first proper “selfie” taken with a camera.
 He even wrote a caption on the back: “The first light Picture ever taken.
 1839.”
 All that’s missing is the hashtags!